 Arriving at Utrecht Central Station

-Utrecht Central Station and the surrounding area has been undergoing a significant renovation for many years.
+Utrecht Central Station and the surrounding area has undergone a significant renovation for many years.
 Upstairs from the rail platforms is the main hall which has a spectacular undulating roof.
 Here you will find the gates for checking-in/out with OV-chip card tickets.

 The station hall has 2 travel centres for NS domestic/international rail tickets and local Utrecht public transport tickets; station facilities include ATM machines, a bureau-de-change, toilets and left luggage lockers; various shops include AKO newsagents, Albert Heijn To Go mini supermarkets, ETOS chemist, HEMA and Holland & Barrett store.
 There are a good number of cafés, restaurant and fast food outlets.

-If heading towards Utrecht city centre, leave via the new covered pavilion square at Stationsplein-Oost (located past platforms 1-4 and the city-side U-OV bus station).
+If heading towards Utrecht city centre, leave via the covered pavilion square at Stationsplein-Oost (located past platforms 1-4 and the city-side U-OV bus+tram station).
 Then continue walking through the redeveloped Hoog Catharijne shopping centre which will get you to Vredenburg square.
-At Stationsplein-Oost there are a host of new international chain restaurants open which include Wagamama, Vapiano and TGI Fridays.
+At Stationsplein-Oost there are a host of international chain restaurants open which include Wagamama, Vapiano and TGI Fridays.